 - Existing projects that are seeking to substantively incorporate young adults into governance and program design/delivery

 We strive to leave our definition of “youth leadership” open and flexible to the contexts in which grassroots groups work.
 When evaluating youth leadership within applications, we are looking for projects in which young people are in a relationship to the project that goes beyond them being recipients of service.
 We want to see how their ideas and input are at the forefront of the project.

 Generally, we are hoping to fund youth-led work, rather than fund non-youth working for youth.
 But we recognize that this is a gray area, especially when considering the supportive role that non-youth can play in creating the structures for youth leadership to thrive.
 For some groups, this will look like a non-youth led group inviting youth to design and lead a program or project with autonomy, while others may be projects from organizations run by young people from the start.
 Whatever the unique process of engagement is, we are looking for applications that can clearly state how young leaders are able to lead.
 Challenging adultism - the cultural practices that tell us that ideas from adults are inherently better or more practical - requires allowing the ideas of youth to be expressed and explored without overbearing advisement.

 In addition to these criteria, these applications will be reviewed through our participatory decision-making process according to the Grassroots Fund Guiding Values.

-2018 Young Leaders Grantees must submit a Final Report before reapplying.
+2019 Young Leaders Grantees must submit a Final Report before being awarded another grant.
 Click here to submit a Final Report for the Young Leaders Grant.